AdadaBdada/Scrapy/README.md

 **LXML - XML and HTML with Python**:
 - it handles or it's used for *scraping data*
-- it's the most feature-rich(功能丰富) Python library for processing both XML and HTML.
+- it's the most feature-rich Python library for processing both XML and HTML.
 - It's also really fast and memory efficient.
 - A fun fact is that Scrapy selectors are built over lxml and for example, Beautiful Soup also supports it as a parser.